Why contact lens solutions need a green fix

 One common preservative is polyhexamethylene biguanide (PHMB).
 Recent studies have shown that PHMB is safe for the environment at current usage levels.
 But because it breaks down slowly, it can cling to soil particles for months.
 This raises concerns about long-term buildup in the ecosystem.

-Some contact solution brands, like Clear Conscience, use eco-friendly formulas that avoid harsh chemicals.
+Some contact solution brands use eco-friendly formulas that avoid harsh chemicals.
 They also use recyclable bottles and sustainable packaging materials.
-Dedicated to providing cruelty-free products, the company donates a portion of its proceeds to help animals in need.
 This provides a greener option for daily lens care.

 Smarter packaging